 As the size of the world’s data footprint continues to grow exponentially, new technologies revolutionize the way we send, receive and store data.
 Meanwhile, more and more devices are contributing to big data via the Internet of Things (IoT).

-Global spending on the Internet of Things (IoT) could surpass $1 trillion by 2023 (Statista)
+Global spending on the Internet of Things (IoT) could surpass $1 trillion in 2023 (Statista)

-Cloud computing generates nearly $400 billion in revenue (Gartner)
+Cloud computing end-user spending totals nearly $500 billion annually (Gartner)

 The cloud computing market can be divided into three segments: Software as a service (SaaS), led by companies like Salesforce, Microsoft, and Adobe, is the largest segment with a $172 billion market size.
 Infrastructure as a service (IaaS) has a $122 billion market size and platforms as a service (PaaS) has a $101 billion market size.